 7. Franz Josef Glacier – New Zeland

 Franz Josef Glacier is another glacier located on the West Coast of New Zealand’s South Island and inside Westland Tai Poutini National Park.
-Together with Fox glacier, it’s one of the main attractions in this part of the country.
+Together with the Fox glacier, it’s one of the main attractions in this part of the country.

 It has a total length of 12 kilometers (7.5 miles), which is quite a bit shorter than its bigger brother, but it’s most certainly equally impressive.
 It also ends at a height of about 300 meters (984 feet) above sea level which makes it extremely easy to access.